The COVID-19 impact on the lives of many business owners, including digital nomads and entrepreneurs, has been substantial.

 According to a quote in an editage article about a faculty member at the University of Petroleum and Energy Studies in Dehradun, India: “The COVID-19 pandemic has changed my daily life to some extent as I am stuck in my house, like many others, during the lockdown.
 This global pandemic has affected various aspects of life in different countries.”

 People started feeling anxious and confused as to what would happen to them and how they would deal with the pandemic situation so far from home.
-Many digital nomads worried about whether or not they could even get back to their family and friends at all in their countries of origin.
+Many digital nomads worried about whether or not they could even get back to their families and friends in their countries of origin.

 The hard choice for digital nomads during COVID-19